alexSilva27/symbolic.ai/README.md

 1. Due to be an highly dynamic and interpreted inference engine, runtime performance is significantly lower than any WAM-based prolog implementation such as SWI-PROLOG.
 Performance can therefore be improved by adding object pooling, for example.
 2. Currently lack of a standard library to operate on list, io, etc. Any contribution is welcomed!
 3. Currently, programs and queries are only expected to be built programmatically.
 Adding a parser would also be a great contribution.
 4. The arithmetic constraints over rationals have potential to become way smarter.
-However, they are already smart enough to solve factorials in both directions, i.e find output given input or find input given output (see test case factorial in "InferenceEngineTests").
+However, they are already smart enough to solve factorials in both directions, i.e, find output given input or find input given output (see test case factorial in "InferenceEngineTests").